tinymce/tinymce-docs/developer-guide/configuration-reference/general.md

 You can find and download languages [here](http://www.tinymce.com/i18n/).

 ## nowrap

-This option will make the editable are behave like very much like a &lt;pre&gt; tag, and add a scroll instead of wrapping text.
+This option will make the editable are behave like very much like a `<pre>` tag, and add a scroll instead of wrapping text.

 ```js
 tinymce.init({